 - Permanent Residence Card/ Job ID card/ Student ID card/any photo ID etc. in support of applicant’s residence in the foreign country.

-- Photocopies of information pages/ data pages of applicant’s existing Bangladesh hand-written Passport (valid or expired) along with the original passport.
+- Photocopies of information pages/ data pages of applicant’s existing Bangladesh hand-written Passport (valid or expired) along with the original passport (for its cancellation).

 - Proof of payment.